-Former Blue Hen standout quarterback and 1999 team captain Brian Ginn begins his 16th season with the Delaware staff in 2015 and his second as quarterbacks coach.
+Former Blue Hen standout quarterback and 1999 team captain Brian Ginn begins his 17th season with the Delaware staff in 2016 and his first as tight ends coach.

 Ginn had previously served as quarterbacks coach during the 2008 season when he also was Delaware's offensive coordinator for then head coach K.C.
 Keeler.
 He served as passing game coordinator in 2009-12.

 During his 22 seasons affiliated with the Delaware football program as a player and coach, Ginn has been a part of teams that have posted 17 winning seasons, captured five conference titles, been named Lambert Cup champions six times, and advanced to the NCAA Tournament in eight seasons.
 He played a big part in helping Delaware win the NCAA national title in 2003 and make title game appearances in 2007 and 2010 under Keeler.

 Delaware ranked No. 5 in the Colonial Athletic Association in total offense in 2014 (353.2) and was No. 2 in the league and No. 13 in NCAA FCS in team pass completion pct. (.647).

 In 2010, his work with the receiving corps and All-American quarterback Pat Devlin helped Delaware post a 12-3 record, share the Colonial Athletic Association title, and advance to the NCAA Division I Football Championship Subdivision title game.
 The Hens ranked second in the CAA in scoring offense (27.9) and total offense (401.8), and third in passing offense (217.4).
 Five Delaware receivers caught at least 30 passes on the season.